ESCOMP/mizuRoute/docs/source/Control_file.rst

 2. If runoff depth from runoff data is already delayed by hill-slope routing outside mizuRoute, <doesBasinRoute> should be set to 0.
 In this case, runoff volume computed from basRunoff is populated in <dlayRunoff> and <instRunoff> is not output.

-3. routed runoff corresponding to the scheme is not ouput if users deactivate a particular routing scheme with <route_opt> tag.
+3. routed runoff corresponding to the scheme is not ouput if users deactivate a particular routing scheme with <route_opt>.

 Gauge data options